elightup/slim-seo/README.md

 **Slim SEO** automatically generates XML sitemap (at `domain.com/sitemap.xml`) to submit to search engines.
 With XML sitemaps, your website are indexed fast and completely.

+### 6. Redirect attachment page to parent post page

+When you upload any file to WordPress, WordPress creates an attachment page for that file.
+This page provides very little information about the file and the page looks quite empty.
+As search engines already index the files, allowing attachment pages to be indexed make duplicated content and increase the bounce rate.
+It's better to disable the attachment pages.

+Without any configuration from users, **Slim SEO** will help you to disable the attachment pages automatically and redirects them to the parent posts.
+Users will see the real post with real content and thus, no empty pages and decrease the bounce rate.

 ## Who should use Slim SEO

 Everyone can use **Slim SEO**.